Quick answer

 -

 Open your doors.
-Once all licenses are approved and posted, you’re legal.
+Once any required local permits are approved and posted, you’re legal.
 Set up your booking system, start taking clients, and keep your records clean from day one.

 The whole process takes 6 to 12 weeks if you’re organized.
 Delays usually come from zoning issues or failed inspections.
 Get ahead of those early.